 These components can vary slightly by manufacturer.

 Both adults and children can receive lactated Ringer’s solution.
 Some of the reasons why a person may get this IV solution include:

-- treating dehydration
+- to treat dehydration

-Lactated Ringer’s is often the IV solution of choice if you have sepsis, or an infection so severe your body’s acid-base balance is thrown off.
+Lactated Ringer’s is often the IV solution of choice if you have sepsis or an infection so severe your body’s acid-base balance is thrown off.